How to Run Better Deal Reviews with AI Meeting Data

 The standard deal review goes like this: a rep walks through their pipeline, narrates the status of each deal, and the manager asks probing questions.
 The rep answers from memory - or from the CRM notes they updated five minutes before the meeting.
 The manager makes a judgment call about whether the deal is real based on... the rep's confidence level and storytelling ability.

-This is not a data-driven process.
+This isn't a data-driven process.
 It's a narrative-driven process.
 And narratives are unreliable.

 The Problem With Narrative-Based Deal Reviews